valory-xyz/open-autonomy/docs/fsm-implementation.md

 ### Round

 A round is a state of a period.
-It usually involves interactions between agents, although this is not enforced at this level of abstraction.
+It usually involves interactions between agents in the form of `Transactions`, although this is not enforced at this level of abstraction.
 `round_id` and `allowed_tx_type` must be provided by the developer that implements a concrete subclass.

 A `Transaction` is a class that is composed of:

 - a _payload_ and
 - a _signature_ of the payload.